For more information contact:

 The ordering department determines quantities, minimum technical requirements, and delivery requirements of goods and services.

 The department is required to supply justification when a sole source is recommended.
-(See BPPM 70.01 for a discussion of sole source vendor.)
+(See BPPM 70.01 for a discussion of sole source supplier.)

 The ordering department is responsible for ensuring that adequate funds are available to purchase the ordered items.